facebook

-How to layoff an employee – five strategic steps
+How to make an employee redundant: 5 strategic steps

 The five steps to conducting a successful layoff